ghga-de/nf-aceseq/README.md

 <!-- TODO nf-core: Fill in short bullet-pointed list of the default steps in the pipeline -->

 The pipeline has 7 main steps:
-1. SNV and CNV calling using mpileup
+1. **SNV calling** using mpileup
-2. Phasing
-3. GC bias correction
-4. Breakpoint estimation
+2. **Preprocessing** is part of quality control to correct biases in GC/replication timing
+3. **Phasing** using beagle5
+4. **Segmentation** with support of SV breakout inclusion.
-5. Plot and report production
+5. **Purity-Ploidity prediction**, plot and report production
-6. HDR estimation
+6. **HDR estimation** as well as TAI and LST
-7. Present QC for raw reads ([`MultiQC`](http://multiqc.info/))
+7. ([`MultiQC`](http://multiqc.info/)) is used to present QC for raw reads

+## Running pipeline with different modules:

+--nocontrol
+If there is no control, automatically nocontrol workflow will be switched on.
+In order to use nocontrol workflow, sex must be defined in metadata.

+--runWithFakeControl

+--runQualityCheckOnly
+runs SNV calling and preprocessing and quites

+--allowMissingSVFile
+Allows missing SV files, otherwise as input SV must be provided

+--runWithCrest

+--estimatesex
+If it is false, sex estimation will not run and user given sex is used.
+To do so, Metadata must include sex

 ## How to prepare files

 This workflow uses Beagle5 for imputing.
 Beagle uses 2 types of reference files:

 - Preperation of generic maps: